Replica Analysis of the Linear Model with Markov or Hidden Markov Signal Priors: Numerical examples and comparison with algorithmic performance

-In this section, we compare the MMSE in Theorem \ref{HMMFreeEnergy} with the MSE achieved by the AMP algorithm in \cite{Philip} for $n=1000$ (signal dimension) and $m=\lceil \frac{n}{\beta} \rceil$ (observations).
-We assume that $S=1$ and $A$ is a random matrix where each element is normal distributed $\calN(0,1)$ as the Rayleigh fading model.
+In this section, we compare the MMSE in Claim \ref{claim:hiddenMarkov} with the MSE achieved by the AMP algorithm in \cite{Philip} for $n=1000$ (signal dimension) and $m=\lceil \frac{n}{\beta} \rceil$ (observations).
+We assume that $S=1$ and $\bA$ is a random matrix where each element is normal distributed $\calN(0,1/m)$ as Section \ref{sec:setting}.
 However, this algorithm assumes some level of sparsity in signal $\bX$.
 Before introducing the algorithm, we define some new functions:

 We call this algorithm Turbo AMP since it is based on an approximation of a loopy BP which has demonstrated very accurate results in LDPC and Turbo decoding \cite{Philip}.
 The algorithm for our setting is as follows: \begin{enumerate} \item Initialize